vedala/kalyanv_blog/_drafts/2019-06-10-using-postgresql-with-python-on-aws-lambda.md

 $ scp -i <aws-key-file> psycopg2-2.8.3.tar ec2-user@192.0.2.0:~
 ```

-SSH into your EC2 instance and follow the steps below.
+SSH into your EC2 instance and follow the steps below (which are outlined in
+the Jeff Kehler project).

 ### Compiling postgresql from source code